Symmetry and Invariant Bases in Finite Element Exterior Calculus: Invariant Bases of Lowest Polynomial Degree

 \end{lemma}

 \begin{proof} Recall that $\tau$ and $\kappa$ are generators of the group $\Perm(4)$.
 One easily checks that

 It follows that these vectors are a $\bbC$-invariant set.
-That they are a basis is verified by elementary calculations. \end{proof}
+That they are a basis is verified by elementary calculations.
+For example, we expand these forms in terms of a basis of $\bbC\calP_0\Lambda^{2}(T)$, and that the $6 \times 6$ matrix of the coefficients has non-zero determinant. \end{proof}

+\begin{remark} Whereas Djokovi\'c and Malzan's results \cite{djokovic1975monomial} include that a monomial representation of $\Perm(4)$ over $\bbC\calP_{0}\Lambda^{2}(T)$ exists, they do not state an explicit basis and their argument is not immediately constructive.
+For that reason, we review how the aforementioned basis can be found.

-\begin{remark} Results of Djokovi\'c and Malzan \cite{djokovic1975monomial} imply the existence of such a representation.
-Using the ansatz that the monomial matrices have coefficients in the quartic roots of unity, the basis above can be found as follows.
-The $5$-cycle $(01234)$ is represented by a generalized permutation matrix of size $6\times6$, and so that matrix has the non-zero structure of a $6\times 6$ permutation matrix of order $5$.
-Consequently, one of the $\bbC$-invariant basis vectors must be left invariant by the cyclic vertex permutation.
-Via machine assisted search one finds $4$ different such vectors, up to multiplication by complex units.
-With the ansatz that the $2$-cycle $(01)$ maps these invariant forms into the orbit of the aforementioned $5$-cycle, we can construct the desired basis. \end{remark}
+Recall that $\Perm(4)$ is generated by the two cycles $(01)$ and $(01234)$.
+The $5$-cycle $(01234)$ is represented by a generalized permutation matrix of size $6 \times 6$, and so that matrix has the non-zero structure of a $6 \times 6$ permutation matrix of order $5$.
+In particular, one of the $\bbC$-invariant basis vectors must be invariant under the cyclic vertex permutation.
+We make the initial ansatz that the monomial matrices have coefficients in the quartic roots of unity.
+Via machine assisted brute-force search one finds $4$ different vectors with that invariance property, up to multiplication by complex units.

+With the additional ansatz that the $2$-cycle $(01)$ maps these invariant forms into the orbit of the aforementioned $5$-cycle, one constructs five more vectors of the supposed basis.
+One then checks manually their linear independence and their $\bbC$-invariance.
+Up to multiplication by complex units, this procedure only leaves the basis in Lemma~\ref{lemma:invariantconstant:2forms4D} and its complex conjugate. \end{remark}

+\begin{remark} The following observations have been suggested by the anonymous referee and are included as a service for the reader.
+They shed new light onto the basis vectors above.
+For any $5$-cycle $g=(abcde) \in \Perm(0:4)$, we let